coralsanchezmartin/LTPAQ_MATLAB_code/README.md

 1. Locate the designated Excel spreadsheet: **DB_LTPAQ.xlsx** in the project directory.

 2. Input your questionnaire transcript data into this spreadsheet.
-The file already includes three subjects with sample data as an illustrative example.
+The file already includes two subjects with sample data as an illustrative example.

    **Note**: The headers in **DB_LTPAQ.xlsx** are locked with the password "ltpaq" to maintain a consistent structure.
 It is crucial to ensure that your data adheres to this predefined structure for seamless processing.